What is The Wall?

 Will there be a visitor centre?

 Yes, on site there will be a visitor centre for the public to engage with, within which there will be a 24/7 prayer room.
-Furthermore, there will be an exhibition which will describe what the Bible says about prayer.
+Furthermore, there will be an exhibition which will describe what Christians and other faiths believe about prayer and Jesus.
 The exhibition will link to the educational curriculum which schools and colleges can visit to complement their student’s learning.

 Will the answered prayers be inscribed on the bricks?

-No, but each brick will represent a specific answered prayer by Jesus.
+No, but each brick will represent a specific answered prayer.
 Visitors will be able to place their phone against a brick and an app will reveal the prayer associated with that brick through text, audio or video.

 How will you read the answered prayers on the high bricks?